stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-load.md

 ---
-label: 'Loading and Executing a Saved Search'
-eleventyNavigation:
-  key: search-load
-  title: 'Loading and Executing a Saved Search'
+chapterTitle: 'Loading and Executing a Saved Search'
-  order: 70
 ---

 Thus far we've been creating our own SuiteScript Searches from scratch, but we can also leverage Saved Searches